When setting up your new EngagementHQ site, it's essential that you come up with a list of launch projects to consult on.

 These projects will be the first consultations you run using your new EngagementHQ portal, so it's important that you select a range of issues that will resonate with your community and excite them about being a part of your new site.

 Having a good range of projects available and ready on launch day helps to create a strong value proposition for your community.

 This helps you to drive registrations from day one and demonstrates your commitment to engaging online.

 It's also important to maintain momentum after you "go live" by continually adding new projects to your portal, so it's a good idea to plan for these too.

 Below are five tips to help you plan for your first projects.

-- If you can't think of any offical projects, consider using lighter forms of engagement such as a generic forums page with some topical conversations, an ideas wall or mapping activity or even just a simple Q&A portal.
+If you can't think of any official projects, consider using lighter forms of engagement such as a generic forums page with some topical conversations, an ideas wall or mapping activity, or even just a simple Questions tool portal.

-By ensuring that you have a range of project and content available on launch day you will better set yourself up for success.
+By ensuring that you have a range of projects and content available on launch day you will better set yourself up for success.

-This will make is easier to get you site launched in a shorter period of time.
+This will make it easier to get your site launched in a shorter period of time.

 Contact our support team if you need any further assistance via chat or email firstname.lastname@example.org